 As long as no irregularity has been committed, each trial must be measured whatever the distance reached, including for the reasons that other trial measurements may become critical in determining countbacks or whether an athlete will proceed to subsequent rounds.
 Except where Rule 8.5 of the Technical Rules is applied, under normal practice no trial during which an irregularity has been committed should be measured.
 Judges should carefully use their discretion in applying any alternate practice and usually only in special cases.
 Unless video measuring is being used, for every valid trial a marker (usually metal) should be placed in a vertical position at the place of the imprint left by the athlete in the landing area nearest to the take-off line.
 The marker is passed through the loop at the end of the graduated metal tape so that the "zero" is on the mark.
-The tape in the ground.
+The tape should be pulled out horizontally taking care not to place it on any rise in the ground.